 Part art gallery, part brunch restaurant, Starving Artists continues to grow in popularity and now has four brunch locations across Toronto.
 The restaurant aims to support local artists, showcasing new artists work every six weeks.
 As for the brunch, this place specializes in putting just about anything you want on top of delicious waffles.
 BLT with a waffle bun, eggs benny on a waffle, waffle bacon, or just a classic waffle with ice cream.
 They even offer gluten-free and vegan waffles.
 Waffles for everyone!

-Starving artist serves all day brunch from 9 am – 6 pm seven days a week.
+The starving artist serves all-day brunch from 9 am – 6 pm seven days a week.

 74 Lippincott St. // +1 416-324-1375

-This quirky, retro style diner in the heart of Kensington market has been a Toronto brunch staple for over 20 years.
+This quirky, retro-style diner in the heart of the Kensington Market has been a Toronto brunch staple for over 20 years.
 With a great atmosphere, friendly staff, and creative and affordable brunch options it’s no wonder this place is always packed.
 During the summer, the outdoor patio makes this place even more appealing.

 My favorite item on the menu is the breakfast tacos, a serving of smooth scrambled egg, ground chorizo and a refreshing cilantro crème on top of corn tortillas.
 This meal, with a side of potatoes or salad, costs less than $10.
 Just make to bring cash as they don’t accept cards, but there is an ATM inside.

-Aunties and Uncles is open 7 days a week from 9am-3pm.
+Aunties and Uncles are open 7 days a week from 9 am-3 pm.

 226 Greenwood Ave. // +1 416-462-2703